mayankkumar2/wikipedia-index-scraper/README.md

 # wikipedia-index-scraper
 The program can map out the path between 2 wikipedia pages.

-###### Note: On the pages at https://en.wikipedia.org/wiki/Wikipedia:Contents/A%E2%80%93Z_index are considered for the project.
+###### Note: Only the pages at https://en.wikipedia.org/wiki/Wikipedia:Contents/A%E2%80%93Z_index are considered for the project.
 ## Output
 ##### The output of the array is the order of page navigation.